-The Australian Passports Determination, Section 5.1 allows for a one year maximum period for which an emergency passport may be valid.
+The Australian Passports Determination 2015, Section 17(2) allows for a one year maximum period for which an emergency passport may be valid.
 However, as a general rule, overseas missions will issue an Emergency passport with the minimum validity needed to meet the immediate travel needs of the client.
 Where countries require six months residual validity for visa issue, overseas missions may issue an Emergency passport with validity of up to seven months (i.e one month to complete travel and six months for visa purposes).
-In extenuating circumstances, the default validity period of seven months may be extended up to a maximum of one year.
+In exceptional circumstances, the default validity period of seven months may be extended up to a maximum of one year.

 An Emergency passport cannot be extended in validity.